enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * Can affect admissions: If you are waitlisted or rejected by a PhD program, but then later find out that you've won a fellowship, then several programs will then change their decision and admit you because you're now able to fund your own PhD.
 You shouldn't bank on this happening, however, and I strongly believe you shouldn't choose a program that didn't [initially] choose you.
 But this is a personal preference.

-* Your advisor will tell you to: Advisors want to save money and help you build your resume, so they're going to *strongly suggest* (i.e. force) you to apply anyways.
+* Your advisor will tell you to: Advisors want to save money and help you build your resume, so they're going to *strongly suggest* (i.e. force) you to apply.
 If you take the initiative, then that's brownie points.
 Even if your advisor has research funding guaranteed for you, it doesn't hurt to still apply and potentially gain even more options!

 ### Logistics